fnogatz/swivm/README.md

 ## Installation

 `swivm` does not support Windows so far.
 Make sure your system has the requirements for a manual SWI-Prolog installation from source.
-Typically GNU make is required.

-### Packages

-To use SWI-Prolog's XPCE package, the following libraries are required:
+Typically, the following libraries are required:
-- libXt
-- libjpeg
-- libxpm
-- libxft

-Typically they can be installed using:

 ```
-sudo apt-get install libxt-dev libjpeg-dev libxpm-dev libxft-dev
+sudo apt-get install libxt-dev libjpeg-dev libxpm-dev libxft-dev autoconf make
 ```

+Additionally a Java compiler is required, so make sure `javac -version` is possible.

 ### Install script